Dr Scott Mclaughlin

 Research interests

-My research is practice-led and focuses on composition, materiality, and indeterminacy in complex systems.
-My current research uses different methods to excite resonance in sounding bodies to exploit physical non-linearities to generate musical patterns/structures.
+I am a practice researcher in composition, focussing on materiality and indeterminacy.
+My current research uses different methods to excite resonance in sounding bodies to exploit physical non-linearities and generate musical patterns/structures.

 - PhD (practice-based), University of Huddersfield 2009